bumaociyuan/bumaociyuan.github.io/_posts/jekyll/2014-10-23-jekyll-blog-theme.markdown

 	url = https://github.com/theme-name/theme-name.git
         ignore = dirty

-* cd the submodule's directory, run git submodule init, then git submodule update.
+* cd the submodule's directory, run `git submodule init`, then `git submodule update`.
 * commit and push your changes to trigger another build on our servers.